input-output-hk/marlowe/docs/marlowe-semantics.md

 ## The step function

-Computation is modelled at two different levels.
+Computation is modelled at two different levels: a single “small” step, and the computation that takes place in a single block.

 The step function represents a single computation step and has this type:
 ```haskell